CarlosDDCmx/carlosddcmx.github.io/_projects/2_Introduction_to_programming.md

 6. Comment our code to help developers
 7. Error handling

-The project can be improved and expanded with other elements like throwing errors, adding requirments and modifying names to personalize it and create your own package, and add more functions depending on your own needs.
+The project can be improved and expanded with additional features, such as error handling with throws, logging, adding a requirements.txt file, and customizing names to create your own package.
+You can also add more functions depending on your specific needs.

+There are some concepts in this tutorial can be expanded: reserved keywords, data types, code operators and decision statements.
+Those will be expanded further in later lessons.